 We found the perfect place to stay in Chiang Mai that had an elephant sanctuary on-property.
-It often seem that when I’ve built up an experience too much in my head, it ends up being disappointing or underwhelming but this experience blew me away.
+Often when I’ve built up an experience too much in my head, it ends up being disappointing or underwhelming.
+However, this experience blew me away.
 Everyone should add an elephant sanctuary experience in Chiang Mai to their bucket list and experience it at some point in their life.
 I can’t say enough good things about it.

 Getting to Chiang Mai

 Chiang Mai is 800 km north of Bangkok near where the borders of Thailand, Laos, and Mynamar meet (also known as the Golden Triangle).
 You could find ground transportation to get to Chiang Mai but we chose to fly as the local airlines in Southeast Asia are very affordable and we were in Phuket at the time.